quicwg/multipath/draft-ietf-quic-multipath.md

 In addition, the RETIRE_CONNECTION_ID frame is used indicate to the receiving peer that the sender will not send any packets associated to the Connection ID used on that path anymore.
-The receiver of an PATH_ABANDON frame MAY also send an PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.
+The receiver of a PATH_ABANDON frame MAY also send a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

 PATH_ABANDON frames can be sent on any path,